SadAnaLoG/FlaskAIP/3_DockerizingAPP/README.md

 - cURL:
    - `$ curl --form image=@path/to/image http://localhost:5000/classify/image`

-Finally, now we can bring your model and implement it in API service Moreover you make it can be run in any environment no matter any OS.
-Hope this tutorial is useful for you.
+Finally, now we can bring your model and implement it in the API service.
+Moreover, you make it can be run in any environment no matter what.
+I hope this tutorial is helpful for you.

 Isada